ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 We do this inside of the handle hook on the server.
 This is a function that runs with every server request.
 The default handle hook just takes the `event` object and returns `await resolve(event)`.
 We can intercept its behavior as we like.
 Check out the excellent article [Learn SvelteKit Hooks Through Example](https://joyofcode.xyz/sveltekit-hooks) by Joy of Code to learn more about hooks in SvelteKit.

 If the route is protected and the authentication is not successful (using the `authenticate` function from before), we redirect the user to the login page.
-Otherwise, we do the default behavior.
+Otherwise, we implement the default behavior.

 ```typescript
 // hooks.server.ts